electron/electron/README.md

 Most people use Electron from the command line, but if you require `electron` inside your **Node app** (not your Electron app) it will return the file path to the binary.
-Use this to spawn Electron from Node scripts:
+Use this to spawn Electron from Node scripts:999999999

 ```javascript
 const electron = require('electron')